AdobeDocs/experience-platform.en/help/edge/extension/data-element-types.md

 >
 >Only fill in the pieces of information you are interested in collecting.
 Anything that is not filled in is omitted when the data is sent to the solutions.

-## Variable (beta) {#variable}
+## (Beta) Variable {#variable}

->[!NOTE]
+>[!IMPORTANT]
 >
->This data element is a beta feature while the development team gathers feedback.
+>This is currently a beta functionality and is subject to change.
 Future versions may contain breaking changes.

-While the XDM object data element is created when it is referenced, such as inside a send event command, the variable data element can be updated via update variable actions.
+While the XDM object data element is created when it is referenced, such as inside a send event command, the variable data element can be updated via [update variable](action-types.md#update-variable) actions.
 Both data elements are designed to create XDM objects.
 To use the data element, select the correct Adobe Experience Platform sandbox and schema.
 Once you've created this data element you can use [update variable actions](./action-types.md#update-variable) to modify the data element.
 If no modifications are done, the data element will resolve to undefined.

 See the page on [Rule stacking](./rule-stacking.md) to learn more about how to use this data element to build up XDM objects.

-## What's next
+## Next steps {#next-steps}

 Learn about specific use cases such as [accessing the ECID.](data-element-types.md)